How a former engineer led College of Charleston to record enrollment

 SA: Well, since your arrival, College of Charleston has experienced some notable growth.
 What big bets did you make to achieve these gains in such a short amount of time?

-Dr. Hsu: I asked my enrollment professionals, “what can we do differently?”
-At the time, our trustees were concerned that I was trying to use the same people to achieve different results, and my response was, “if the same people are doing different things, you can expect different results.”
-I asked my enrollment team to give me a list of things that we could do differently, and they came up with 11 things.
+Dr. Hsu: Upon my arrival to campus in 2019, I asked my enrollment professionals to give me a list of things that we could do differently, and they came up with 11 things.
 I’ll share a few of those ideas with you.

 Solidify application marketing strategy